|Mondays & Tuesdays||8:30am-4:30pm|

 There are also rules to using the records and some of them may seem strict.
 But everything we do is based on common sense and is grounded on care for the records.
 Basically, the care of the records trumps everything because they are unique and irreplaceable (some are even valuable) and we don’t get second chances with them.

-When you arrive at the Archives you must check in (in case of emergency evacuation).
-Put your coat, bag, pens, water bottles and so on into a secure locker.
+When you arrive at the Archives you must put your coat, bag, pens, water bottles and so on into a secure locker.
 This applies to everyone and there are no exceptions.

 We have 2 reasons to limit what goes into the reference room:

 Accidents happen.
 Archivists at the City of Edmonton Archives don’t even have food or drink in their offices.
 There are areas in the Prince of Wales Armouries for researchers to take breaks and food and drink is allowed there.

 We need to make sure documents aren’t being stolen in bags or folders.
 So, we have a blanket ban on personal items in the reference room.

 There is no admission charge to the Prince of Wales Armouries and the City of Edmonton Archives provides researchers with parking, a lunch area, and wireless internet.
 There is also a small exhibit area.